flimflam-austin/hugo-cms-test/site/content/quick_reads/20190108-netflix/index.md

     _key: card-2-5292c73e-fab5-4663-8274-af8fa4e17d37
   - order: 2
     body: >-
-      > ‘Classical measurement has either been box office or awards.
+      > "Classical measurement has either been box office or awards.
 This defies all of it.
-But creating a phenomenon is bound to translate into something.’
+But creating a phenomenon is bound to translate into something."

       Susanne Bier, Bird Box Director, on the film's unconventional success flooding social media with memes & the Bird Box Challenge in which people